ItsAlphaNeon/AutoPilot-for-BetterDiscord/README.md

 - BetterDiscord: To use this plugin, you need to have BetterDiscord installed.
 If you don't have it, you can install it from the official [BetterDiscord website](https://betterdiscord.app/).
 - OpenAPI Key
+- ZeresPluginLibrary - You can get the library plugin from [Here]([https://betterdiscord.app/plugin/ZeresPluginLibrary)

 ## Installation